Shegufta/SafeHomeFramework/results/README.md

     - `RECOVERY_CMD_PER_RTN.png` is reproduced for Figure 13(c) with an unprocessed y-axis.
 To get data in Figure 13(c), the reproduced result needs to be multiplied by `100.0/#cmdCntPerRtn`. `#cmdCntPerRtn=4` in this setting.
 Thus, the reproduced value should multiply 25 for result (which will match Figure 13(c)).
-    Besides, there is a code bug where for must_percent = 0.0, S-GSV is showing non-zero value.
-That number should be zero.

 ## Figure 13 (b) (d) Impact of Must Command Under Failure
 Steps: